The Polyphonic Spree: History

 On July 11, 2011, the band released Bullseye, an interactive music video app for iOS devices featuring the first single from a collection of songs.

 "Light and Day / Reach for the Sun" was featured in the movie trailer for the 2012 animated film The Lorax.
 On October 11, 2012, the band launched a Kickstarter campaign to fund their next studio album, tour, live album, and concert DVD.
 They reached their funding goal of $100,000 on November 28.
 The band's Holidaydream: Sounds of the Holidays, Vol. One was released in 2012, featuring an original introduction, outro and Polyphonic Spree cover versions of classic Christmas songs including "Happy Xmas (War Is Over)" and "Let it Snow".

 On August 6, 2013, the band played a sold-out concert at London's Village Underground to mark the release of their album Yes, It's True.
 The performance was broadcast live on Vimeo.
 A US release show at the Granada Theater in Dallas followed on August 9, and the band toured in support of the album worldwide.
 A live DVD was released in October 2013, and the band played their famous Holiday Extravaganza in Dallas, Texas on December 21.

 In 2014 the band released the studio album Psychphonic.

 The Polyphonic Spree headlined the 2015 Big D NYE party, December 31, 2014, at Dallas's Victory Park at the American Airlines Center.
 The free outdoor concert was attended by a crowd of over 40,000, who gathered for the annual New Year's Eve event.
 Perhaps because of the 35 °F weather, the choir wore matching winter ponchos, while other musicians wore pajamas.
 DeLaughter's headgear resembled a Fred Flintstone Grand Poobah lodge hat (tall fur with buffalo horns).
 Covers included Wings' "Band on the Run" and the Thunderclap Newman hit "Something in the Air".
 The band occasionally paused to sync with television cues, as the concert was broadcast live to a regional television audience of over 12 million in Texas and surrounding states.

-The band’s latest album, Afflatus, was released on April 16, 2021.
+Afflatus was released on April 16, 2021.
+Afflatus is a cover album featuring songs by bands such as INXS, The Bee Gees, and Rush.

+On November 17, 2023, The Polyphonic Spree released their eighth studio album, Salvage Enterprise.